SusantoMandal/java11-module-spi/README.md

 This module is going to provide the body for `Service Provider Interface`.
 It has only one class `Middleware.java` right now which act as a `Service Provider`.

 #### 3. GUI Module
-It is `ServiceLoader` class which loads API module and uses it.
+It is `ServiceLoader` class which loads API module and uses it in `Frontend.java`